rlynjb/wandrr/_posts/2017-08-13-Ipad-Pro-for-development.md

 ### Apps:

-- MIHTool for debugging websites/web apps
-- Reflection for SSH access to remote servers
+- Termius for SSH access to remote servers
+  - alternative app is Blink and Prompt which cost money
 - Digital Ocean - remote servers
+  - this is for running Node.js server or frontend build tools
-- Vim - code editor
+- Vim
+  - my main code editor but since im gonna be working on ipad, I'll be switching between Vim and Working Copy
-- Working Copy - this cost 15.99 though but its worth it
+- Working Copy
+  - this cost 15.99 though but its worth it.
+A code editor that is tightly integrated with Git but also has SSH upload capability.

 -----